-Your core muscles are, therefore, pivotal when it comes to posture, balance, and spinal stability.
-Another reason why your core is essential is that it harmonizes the movements of the upper and lower body, allowing you to carry out the different yoga poses with steadiness and grace.
+Therefore, your core muscles are pivotal in posture, balance, and spinal stability.
+Another reason your core is essential is that it harmonizes the upper and lower body movements, allowing you to carry out the different yoga poses with steadiness and grace.

 Should You Focus on Core Strengthening?

-Too much core strength can be suboptimal to an extent, as it can inhibit other vital elements such as flexibility and control.
-Your goal should be to develop all aspects of your core instead of reaching hardness and rigidity.
+Too much core strength can be suboptimal, as it can inhibit other vital elements such as flexibility and control.
+Your goal should be to develop all core aspects instead of reaching hardness and rigidity.

 Many yoga teachers are aware of this yoga anatomy today and are planning their yoga sequences that will work the entire core so you will develop both strength and stability.

 Core strengthening yoga pose: Bakasana - Crow pose

 Many yoga practitioners may be forgiven for believing that since yoga is their primary form of exercise, they don't have to engage and improve their core muscles.
 This is not the case, however.